Airport Shooter Was Mentally Ill After Service In Iraq: Family

 Esteban Santiago is shown in this booking photo provided by the Broward County Sheriff's Office in Fort Lauderdale, Fla., on Saturday.

-Esteban Santiago, 26, deployed in 2010 as part of the Puerto Rico National Guard, spending a year with an engineering battalion, according to Guard spokesman Maj.
-Paul Dahlen.
+Speaking in Spanish outside his family's house in Penuelas, the brother said: "The federal government already knew about this for months, they had been evaluating him for a while, but they didn't do anything.''

-In recent years, Santiago — a new dad, family said — had been living in Anchorage, Alaska, his brother, Bryan Santiago, told The Associated Press from Puerto Rico.
-Bryan Santiago said his brother's girlfriend had recently called the family to alert them to his treatment.
+In recent years, Esteban Santiago — a new dad — had been living in Anchorage, Alaska.
+But there were signs of trouble.

-In November, Esteban told FBI agents in Alaska that the government was controlling his mind and was forcing him to watch Islamic State group videos, a law enforcement official said.
-The official was not authorized to discuss an ongoing investigation by name and spoke Friday on condition of anonymity.
+Esteban told FBI agents in Alaska that the government was forcing him to watch Islamic State group videos, a law enforcement official said Friday.
+The official was not authorized to discuss an ongoing investigation by name and spoke on condition of anonymity.

-"Only thing I could tell you was when he came out of Iraq, he wasn't feeling too good."
+"The federal government already knew about this for months ... but they didn't do anything.''

-The FBI agents notified the police after the interview with Esteban Santiago, who took him in for a mental health evaluation.
+The FBI office in Alaska, which declined to comment ahead of a Saturday news conference, interviewed Esteban Santiago and then notified police, who took him in for a mental health evaluation.

-Bryan Santiago said his brother never spoke to him directly about his medical issues.

-"We have not talked for the past three weeks,'' Bryan Santiago said.
-"That's a bit unusual ...
-I'm in shock.
-He was a serious person ...
-He was a normal person.''
+Also, he was charged in a domestic violence case in January 2016, damaging a door when he forced his way into a bathroom at his girlfriend's Anchorage home.
+The woman told officers he yelled at her to leave, choked her and smacked her on the side of the head, according to charging documents.

+A month later, municipal prosecutors said he violated the conditions of his release when officers found him at her home during a routine check.
+He told police he had lived there since he was released from custody the previous month.
+His Anchorage attorney, Max Holmquist, declined to discuss his client.

 Police wait to escort employees and passengers outside terminal 2 at Fort Lauderdale-Hollywood International Airport on Friday in Fort Lauderdale, Fla.

+Esteban Santiago's mother wiped tears from her eyes as she stood inside a screen door Saturday.
+She said her son had been tremendously affected by seeing a bomb explode near two friends while serving in Iraq.

+Alaska National Guard spokeswoman Lt.
+Col. Candis Olmstead told The New York Times that two soldiers in Santiago's company had died during his stint in Iraq.

-Former neighbour Ursula Candelario recalled seeing Esteban Santiago grow up and said people used to salute him after he joined the Guard.
+Former neighbour Ursula Candelario in Penuelas recalled seeing Esteban Santiago grow up and said people used to salute him after he joined the Guard.
 "He was very peaceful, very educated, very serious,'' she said.
 "We're in shock.
-I couldn't believe it,'' said Candelario.
+I couldn't believe it.''

-While in Iraq, Santiago cleared roads of improvised explosive devices and at least two members of his company were killed, spokeswoman Lt.
-Col. Candis Olmstead told The New York Times.
-He was awarded a Meritorious Unit Commendation.

-Since returning from Iraq, Santiago served in the Army Reserves and the Alaska National Guard in Anchorage, Olmstead told the AP.
-He was serving as a combat engineer in the Guard before his discharge for "unsatisfactory performance,'' said Olmstead.
-His military rank upon discharge was E3, private 1st class, and he worked one weekend a month with an additional 15 days of training yearly, Olmstead said.

 A shooting victim is unloaded on Friday in Fort Lauderdale, Fla.